 The truth, the real truth, is that I’d rather be given time and love.
 Rather be taken out for a posh afternoon tea than add another handbag to my wardrobe.
 I’d prefer a hand-knitted scarf made with love, over smellies that I can’t use on my annoying skin.
 I’d choose a piece of vintage Pyrex over a comedy mug and one piece of thoughtful jewellery over lots of mass produced items.

 I’d rather receive less and I suppose I’d rather give less too, but think more about each item that I put under the tree.

 Year after year people put themselves into debt trying to buy gifts that act as a token, a gesture.
 And in January, charity shops and wheely bins are overwhelmed with those same tokens and gestures.

 I say we stop!
 Make a pact now not to exchange gifts amongst adults, propose a secret Santa or a handmade or pre-loved only rule.
 Let’s go back to the good-ol’ days when we had less but it meant more.
 We gave and received fewer gifts but they were things that we needed or that would definitely be loved.

 It needn’t stop at adults.
-Children often feel overwhelmed at Christmas and let’s be honest, they don’t need half of the presents they get!
+Children often feel overwhelmed at Christmas and let’s be honest, they don’t need half of the presents and toys that they get!
 It’s never too soon to teach about responsible and ethical shopping and about how special it is to receive hand made presents.

 Here’s a handy guide to ethical, meaningful, low waste Christmas shopping

 When you start to think outside the box but within these meaningful parameters, Christmas shopping doesn’t have to be quite so stressful.
 Or expensive!

 Love Rachel 🌲